About the Owner

 The Journey

-Virginia was introduced to the concept of gardening for wildlife in the early 1990's.
-After installing a dripping hose into a pan in her Lafayette, Louisiana yard, she attracted a migrating Swainson's Warbler in 2 days.
-That changed everything and she created gardens filled with native plants in every home she lived in since then.
+I was first introduced to the concept of gardening for wildlife in the early 1990's.
+After installing a dripping hose into a pan in my Lafayette, Louisiana yard, I attracted a migrating Swainson's Warbler in just 2 days.
+That changed everything and I have been creating gardens filled with native plants for the last 30 years.

-Today, she takes her decades of knowledge, gathered from her own trials and successes, to help others attain the joys she has experienced from having a garden for wildlife.
+Today, I take that knowledge, gathered from my own trials and successes, to help others attain the joys I have experienced from having a garden for wildlife.

 Wildlife Needs Food, Water and Shelter

-A successful wildlife garden will not only have native plants that provide nectar for pollinators, but will have fruiting shrubs for migratory birds.
-Shrubs also provide cover when curious raptors come in to forage!
+A successful wildlife garden contains native perennial forbs, shrubs and trees.
+Wildlife uses all of these plants for their flowers, fruits, and cover.
 Water is a critically important component of a native garden and is most easily created by use of a dripper and/or mister.
 Water is needed in winter too, so plan to provide heat to have a spot for drinking and bathing.
 Other features such as branch piles, fake snags, and natural features are very attractive.
-A fake snag provided a suitable resting spot for a baby Blue Jay in my backyard.
+A fake snag provided a suitable resting spot for a baby Blue Jay in my yard one summer afternoon.

 Dedication to Wildlife

-Owner Virginia Rettig has dedicated her life to providing habitat to native wildlife and migratory birds.
-With Cape Nativescapes, she intends to create more habitat in Cape May County and educate people about how to maintain these habitats in the long term.
-All photos on this website were taken in her Cape May yard.
+I have dedicated my life to providing habitat to native wildlife and migratory birds.
+With Cape Nativescapes, I intend to create more habitat in Cape May County and educate people about how to maintain these habitats in the long term.
+All photos on this website were taken in my Cape May yard.